 Infections have also been linked to neuropathy development.
 Lyme disease, leprosy, and syphilis can all lead to nerve damage.
 These conditions are the result of a bacterial infection that hides easily in the body and attacks a variety of bodily systems.
 This includes the body’s central nervous system and is usually diagnosed via a series of blood tests.

 Postherpetic Neuralgia is a form of neuropathy that happens in response to shingles complications.
 Like the cleverly hidden bacteria associated with Lyme disease, the virus associated with shingles can hide out in the body.
 Eventually, it can target the body’s nerves, including motor and autonomic nerves.

 As the name suggests, alcoholic neuropathy occurs in response to alcohol consumption.
 Infrequent or moderated consumption of alcohol does not cause neuropathy.
 Instead, alcoholic neuropathy is the result of excessive consumption and the subsequent nutritional and vitamin deficiencies that are the result of alcohol consumption.

 Friedreich’s Ataxia and Charcot-Marie-Tooth Disease are two genetic, inherited disorders that attack the nervous system.
 In response to nervous system attacks, neuropathy can occur.
 These conditions are accompanied by additional nervous system symptoms.

 In Amyloidosis, abnormal protein fibers are generated and deposited throughout the body.
-These proteins build up over time, leading to impaired functions in a large portion of the body.
+These proteins build up over time, leading to impaired functions in a large portion of the body’s blood vessels and organs.
 The nervous system can also be negatively affected by these proteins, leading to neuropathy.

 Uremia is a condition characterized by impaired kidney function.
 In Uremia, waste material accumulates in the blood because the kidneys are unable to remove waste effectively.
 Waste material can impair nerve function.